Food Management Systems

 This guide is aimed at food businesses who produce sauces and/or flavoured oils that are safe and comply with legislation which is enforced by the Public Protection and Business Support service.

 For some larger businesses, more detail may be required than that needed for Safer Food, Better Business.
-For further information please contact the Public Health and Protection Department on 0300 1234 212 or email firstname.lastname@example.org
+For further information please contact the Public Protection Department on 0300 1234 212 or email firstname.lastname@example.org